Increase Productivity With Mac Keyboard Shortcuts

 Of specific window (without having to choose with crosshairs): ⌘ + Shift + 4, then, when crosshairs appear, press Spacebar.
 Now, hover over desired window until it’s highlighted green, then click.)

-Why this is useful: If you have multiple windows open on one screen and want to take a screenshot of one of those windows without having to minimize, move, or resize the others.
+Why these are useful: If you have multiple windows open on one screen and want to take a screenshot of one of those windows without having to minimize, move, or resize the others.

 Window Tools